 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 A prostate-specific antigen (PSA) test measures the level of PSA in a man’s blood.
-PSA is a protein produced by the cells of the prostate, a small gland just below a man’s bladder.
-PSA circulates through the entire body at low levels at all times.
+PSA is a protein produced by the cells of your prostate, a small gland just underneath your bladder.
+PSA circulates through your entire body at low levels at all times.

-A PSA test is sensitive and can detect higher than average levels of PSA.
+A PSA test is sensitive and can detect higher-than-average levels of PSA.
 High levels of PSA may be associated with prostate cancer before any physical symptoms appear.
-According to the Centers for Disease Control and Prevention (CDC), prostate cancer is the second most common cancer among men in the United States (CDC, 2012).
-However, high levels of PSA may also mean you have a noncancerous condition that is increasing PSA levels.
+However, high levels of PSA may also mean you have a noncancerous condition that’s increasing your PSA levels.

-A PSA test alone is not enough for a doctor to make a diagnosis.
-However, doctors take the result of a PSA test into consideration when trying to decide whether a man’s symptoms and test results are due to cancer or another condition.
+A PSA test alone doesn’t provide enough information for your doctor to make a diagnosis.
+However, your doctor can take the results of a PSA test into consideration when trying to decide whether your symptoms and test results are due to cancer or another condition.

 - older men